-Although they can't take off their suits and helmets while on a spacewalk (for obvious reasons), astronauts often get a whiff of a distinct odor after returning to their spacecraft.
+Although they can't take off their suits and helmets while on a spacewalk (well, they could, but it probably wouldn't go too well), astronauts often get a whiff of a distinct odor after returning to their spacecraft.

 After his mission in 2003, astronaut Don Pettit said that, although the scent is hard to describe, it vaguely reminded him of when he used to work with an arc welder, repairing logging equipment.
 Other astronauts have described the smell as similar to burning steak, ozone, walnuts, brake pads, and even burnt almond cookie.